 The Fine Print: Costs and Caveats for Agent or Broker Referrals

-Unlike referrals you get from your sphere or former clients, referrals from other agents or brokers are generally not free, and there are legal issues to consider as well.
+Unlike referrals you get from your circle or former clients, referrals from other agents or brokers are generally not free, and there are legal issues to consider as well.
 First, let’s go over how much you’ll pay.

 While referral fees can vary widely depending on how well you know the referring agent, the quality of the lead, and a whole host of other factors, generally speaking, you should expect to pay roughly 25% of a transaction side after closing for a sales referral lead, or 10% for a rental referral lead.
 The vast majority of agents we spoke with quoted similar referral fees as standard for their agency or region.